stac-utils/stac-pydantic/README.md

 ```

 #### Explicit
-Subclass any of the models provided by the library to explicitly define a model:
+Subclass any of the models provided by the library to declare a customized validator:

 ```python
 from stac_pydantic import Item, ItemProperties, Extensions